baitando/blog/_posts/2019-10-11-getting-started-with-mindsphere.md

 credurl: https://www.pexels.com/photo/gray-scale-photo-of-gears-159298/
 comments: true
 origin: https://blog.mimacom.com/getting-started-with-mindsphere/
-excerpt: As part of my personal onboarding for Siemens MindSphere my first goal was to simulate a simple thing which delivers data to MindSphere.
-In this blog post I would like to demonstrate how you can create a simple NodeJS application for sending data to MindSphere platform.
-The code is available on [GitHub][baitando-repo].
+excerpt: In this blog post I would like to demonstrate how you can create a simple NodeJS application for sending data to MindSphere platform.
+The code is available on GitHub.
 ---

 As part of my personal onboarding for Siemens MindSphere my first goal was to simulate a simple thing which delivers data to MindSphere.
 In this blog post I would like to demonstrate how you can create a simple NodeJS application for sending data to MindSphere platform.
 The code is available on [GitHub][baitando-repo].

-## Some Thoughts About the Demo Use Case
+# Some Thoughts About the Demo Use Case

 To keep things simple, the use case for the demonstration is to gather data related to a production hall.
 This could be necessary if you want to observe if the temperature in the production hall is within defined boundaries if temperature sensitive processes run there.